Gabriel-RABHI/ActionBridge/README.md

 ## Overview

 ActionBridge introduces a structured, file-system-based workflow for large-scale, AI-assisted software development.
-By utilizing **Hierarchical, Fractal Prompt Building**, it aggressively optimizes AI agent context and execution, delivering reliable results even within the most complex codebases.
+By utilizing **Hierarchical, Fractal Prompt Building**, it aggressively optimizes AI agent context and execution, delivering better results within the most complex codebases.

 It implements an iterative, hierarchical specification process where **the code itself is treated as a temporary, replaceable artifact**.
 While ActionBridge is purpose-built to pioneer a new class of architecture dedicated to AI-assisted Line of Business (LOB) software, its workflow can be seamlessly applied to any existing codebase to enhance AI reliability and output quality.
 ## Why?

 The foundational premise of ActionBridge is that applying LLMs to traditional software architectures—systems inherently designed _by_ humans, _for_ humans—is fundamentally flawed.
 When unleashed on medium-to-large legacy codebases, AI inevitably triggers context hallucinations, code duplication, silent bugs, and eventual code collapse.

 Currently, the only viable workaround is a rigidly step-by-step, highly localized, and deeply human-reviewed programming workflow.
 However, as codebase size and complexity grow, developer confidence plummets.
-This creates a critical paradox: the lightning-fast speed of AI code generation induces an overwhelming, counterproductive bottleneck in human review.
+This creates a critical paradox: the lightning-fast speed of AI code generation can induces an overwhelming, counterproductive bottleneck in human review.
 In the past, developers knew what was in the code, how it worked, and the root of the design choices.
-Now, AI decides and writes the code, while developers simply push it.
+Now, AI decides and writes the code, while most developers simply push it.
 What is seen as a productivity gain becomes a knowledge debt.

 We are reaching the limits of what generic tooling and raw model scaling can achieve.
-The future of AI-assisted software engineering is not about asking, _"How do we endlessly enhance LLM capabilities to understand human chaos?"_ Instead, it is about asking, _"How do we enhance software architecture to perfectly align with what LLMs are actually capable of producing?"_
+The future of AI-assisted software engineering is not about asking, _"How do we endlessly enhance LLM capabilities to understand large codebase chaos?"_ Instead, it is about asking, _"How do we enhance software architecture to perfectly align with what LLMs are actually capable of producing?"_
+## The Ideal Architecture

 The next generation of software architecture must be explicitly designed for **AI-assisted development**.
 Boilerplate and glue code must be abstracted away from the AI's scope, allowing the models to focus entirely on specific business domains and distinct functional aspects.